 Keep Your Locs and Scalp Moisturized

 While you’re keeping your dreads healthy and moisturized, you can’t forget about your scalp.
 Ensuring your scalp maintains its moisture is very important too.
-Use Love Beauty & Planet Lavender & Argan Natural Oil Infusion to moisturize your scalp about every three days.
+Use Love Beauty & Planet Soothe & Nourish Hemp Seed Oil & Nana Leaf Scalp Serum to moisturize your scalp around every three days.
 We love this oil because it will also help reduce frizz in your hair.